Do you worry about finding ways to improve your credit score?

 Find out where you stand by getting a copy of your credit report.
 It’s impossible to fight when you don’t know where you stand.
 It’s a good idea to get a copy of your credit report from accredited agencies.
 Scan these reports and see if there are any errors.

-Errors here refer to typographical errors and loans that you have paid off, but are still showing as unpaid on your report.
-Make sure you get these corrected.
+Errors refer to typographical errors and loans that you have paid off, but are still showing as unpaid on your report, or loans showing on your report that you know are not yours.
+Make sure you get these corrected immediately.

 Pay Off Your Debt